 I also enjoy cooking the fish in different ways.
 Think grilled fish tacos, but also sautéed or battered and fried.
 Fish tacos are SO GOOD when they’re crispy and fried with a coating of seasoned beer batter.

 No matter how you’re making your fish tacos or what fish tacos recipe you’re using, it is extremely important to make yourself a good fish taco sauce.
 Fish taco sauce is key!
-There are many different types of sauce you can either buy or make, but I love a good creamy white sauce for most of my fish tacos.
+There are many different types of sauce you can either buy or make, but I love a good creamy white sauce for my fish tacos.